Implications of inertial subrange scaling for stably stratified mixing: Direct numerical simulations

-We have adopted a mass-spring-damper-like system (as similarly adopted in \citet{overholt98,rao11}), to tune the Richardson number to its stationary value by setting a constant kinetic energy target $E_t$.
-We note that this is similar to the constant power criteria as used in stationary HSST by \citet{chung12} but that here we include damping; a review of constant-power and constant-energy forcing schemes is provided in \citet{rao11}.
-The system evolves according to
+Finally, we have adopted a mass-spring-damper-like system (as similarly adopted in \citet{overholt98,rao11}), to tune the Richardson number to its stationary value by setting a constant kinetic energy target $E_t$.
+We note that this is similar to the constant power criteria as used in stationary HSST by \citet{chung12} but that here we include damping.
+The system is controlled by time-dependent variation of $Ri$ being required to satisfy the equation

-where the prime notation denotes a temporal derivative, $\tilde{E}_k(t)\equiv E_k/E_t$ is the normalised turbulent kinetic energy, $\omega$ is the characteristic frequency of oscillation and $\alpha$ is a dimensionless damping factor.
-The control system has been derived by assuming that the kinetic energy follows a second order linear system \citep[e.g.][]{rao11}, and then by applying a first-order approximation for the temporal evolution of kinetic energy $\tilde{E}_k'(t)\approx c_0 S (\Ri(t)-\Ri_c)$ \citep[c.f.][]{jacobitz97} such that $\tilde{E}_k''(t) \approx c_0 S \Ri'(t)$.
-The parameter $c_0\approx -1$ is supported by \citet{jacobitz97}, the characteristic frequency $\omega$ is determined by the large-eddy time scale which itself is proportional to $1/S$ \citep{shih00}, and finally a damping coefficient $\alpha=1.5$ was found to work well.
+where the prime notation denotes a temporal derivative, $\tilde{E}_k(t)\equiv E_k/E_t$ is the normalised turbulent kinetic energy, $\omega$ is the characteristic frequency of oscillation, $\alpha$ is a dimensionless damping factor, and $c_0$ is a dimensionless parameter.
+This control system has been derived by assuming that the kinetic energy follows a second order linear system \citep[e.g.][]{rao11}, and then by applying a first-order approximation to the temporal evolution of kinetic energy \citep[c.f.][]{jacobitz97}

+The choice for the parameter $c_0\approx -1$ is supported by \citet{jacobitz97}, the characteristic frequency $\omega$ is determined by the large-eddy time scale which itself is proportional to $1/S$ \citep{shih00}, and finally a damping coefficient $\alpha=1.5$ was found to work well.